 If you're using the pip installation, make sure you are in the terminal session with the active virtual environment.
 If you are using the apt installation, you can import the library from any terminal session.

-Now that you've completed the installation in your Ubuntu Linux system, you can start creating Python GUI applications with PyQt6.
+If the import completes without errors, PyQt6 is installed correctly.
+Now that you've completed the installation on your Ubuntu Linux system, you can start creating Python GUI applications with PyQt6.
+To build your first window, take a look at our guide on creating your first app with PyQt6.